mstrobel/procyon/README.md

   4. Compiler Toolset (Experimental)
   5. Decompiler Front-End (Experimental)

+The Procyon libraries are available from **Maven Central** under group ID `org.bitbucket.mstrobel`.

 ### Core Framework

 The `procyon-core` framework contains common support classes used by the other Procyon APIs.
 Its facilities include string manipulation, collection extensions, filesystem/path utilities, freezable objects and collections, attached data stores, and some runtime type helpers.

 ### Reflection Framework
 The `procyon-reflection` framework provides a rich reflection and code generation API with full support for generics, wildcards, and other high-level Java type concepts.
 It is based on .NET's `System.Reflection` and `System.Reflection.Emit` APIs and is meant to address many of the shortcomings of the core Java reflection API, which offers rather limited and cumbersome support for generic type inspection.
 Its code generation facilities include a `TypeBuilder`, `MethodBuilder`, and a bytecode emitter.

+For more information, see the [Reflection Framework](Reflection Framework) topic.

 #### Example